-Sometimes I see something in my head and go “I wanna make that” and it doesn’t work out.
+Sometimes I see something in my head and go, “I wanna make that”, and it doesn’t work out.
 And then there are the times that IT does work!!!
-And it works soooooooo much better than anything I could have imagined.
-Like this rustic, “Cracked Up” window planter.
+And it works soooooooo much better than anything I could have imagined, like this rustic, “Cracked Up” window planter.

 Don’t you just love that paint effect and how the faux greenery seems to be exploding from the small rusty windows!!!!!
 Just smack me with a wet stocking already, coz I’m sooooooo happy with how it turned out 😀 Would you believe me if I told you those aren’t windows?
-They were once cheap, plastic picture frames that we modified and painted to give it that rusted look.
+They were once cheap, plastic picture frames we modified and painted to give them that rusted look.

 So now I need to figure out which tutorial to share with you all today:

 - Making a window planter?

 - Turning inexpensive picture frames into rusty windows?

 - Or, creating that gorgeous “Cracked Up” paint effect?

 Methinks maybe we should just do all three 😉 so it’s going to be a long tutorial, but if you’re not interested in all the bits, just scroll past.
 Right, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!